Care Leavers and Transition to Adulthood

 All care leavers must be encouraged to be registered with a General Practitioner and dentist with assistance where necessary.

 The Children Looked After and Care Leaver's Health Service are available for all young people whilst under the care of HCC i.e. up to 21 years or 24 if still being supported by a Leaving Care Personal Adviser,ensuring that health promotion and health advice is available.

 14. Young Parents

 There are the same requirements for young parents, as for other care leavers, to provide a Pathway Plan focusing on accommodation, educational opportunities and life skills, as well as for appointing a Leaving Care Personal Adviser offering ongoing support.

 However, the details of the plan could be different.
 Eligible and Relevant young parents are entitled to Universal Credit (but not the housing element).
 Making a claim for Universal Credit will enable a claim for Sure Start Maternity Grant to be made.
 Hertfordshire Children's Services should assess the need to provide a placement or financial support to cover the costs of accommodation for eligible and relevant young parents.
 Any decisions to provide financial assistance or resources should be made via the Leaving Care Finance Policy and/or HARP (see Hertfordshire Access to Resources Panel (H.A.R.P) and Delegated Authority for Resource Agreement Procedure).

 Some young parents may require support with employment and educational opportunities, and can be assisted by the Education, Training and Employment Service for Children in Public Care.

-Young parents can be particularly isolated and Personal Advisers should give particular attention to leisure interests, family contact, childcare arrangements and specialist support provision for young parents.
+Young parents can be particularly isolated and Leaving Care Personal Advisers should give particular attention to leisure interests, family contact, childcare arrangements and specialist support provision for young parents.